Roman ruins in Zadar

 Taking a mini-break from house-sitting, we secured a month-long Airbnb apartment in the small town of Starigrad Paklenica.

-Starigrad Paklenica’s beautiful, crystal-clear sea attracted us to stay, and with its proximity to Zadar, a city we love, and Paklenica National Park nearby, we decided to stay.
+Starigrad Paklenica’s beautiful, crystal-clear sea attracted us, and with its proximity to Zadar, a city we love, and Paklenica National Park nearby, we decided to stay.

 The town has a busy, small seaside promenade and a history as an early Roman settlement.
 Oh, and the sunsets were amazing.